 The Bottom Line

-Standing desks provide real, research-supported benefits:
+Standing desks provide real, research-supported benefits.
+But which ones actually hold up?

 - Less post-work fatigue

-- Reduced total sitting time
+- Meaningful reduction in total sitting time that lasts long-term

 - Significant calorie burning or weight loss